jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 1011 (-5) + 0110 (+6) = 0001 (+1)
 1011 (-5) + 0011 (+3) = 1110 (-2)
 ```

+Fun fact, this is why computers don't actually do subtraction, they only do
+addition.
 </details>

 You can think of it this way, in our first way of counting the negative